sainigagandeep/Amazon_Vine_Analysis/README.md

 * pgAdmin 4,
 * AWS- RDS and S3
 ## Roadmap
 The first step was to extract the dataset from an AWS S3 using PySpark in order to transform it and load it to AWS again.
 Please refer to Amazon_Reviews_ETL.ipynb to see the code.
 Note that I downloaded it as a jupyter notebook file, but it was originally created in Google Colab for PySpark to run.
-There, I basically divided the whole dataframe into 4 smaller dataframes for better analysis.
+I basically divided the whole dataframe into 4 smaller dataframes for better analysis.
 These dataframes were then loaded to AWS RDS using a a connection from PySpark to PostgreSQL.

 ## Results
 ### Paid Vine Program